sandberg-lab/NASC-seq/README.md

 No custom hardware was used, but the use of a computing cluster is recommended.
 Running time for the entire pipeline for a single cell on a desktop computer is estimated at 24 hours.
-To facilitate easy implementation and rapid processing we suggest to move the entire analysis pipeline to an EC2 instance from Amazon Web Services (AWS).
-We have preloaded an Amazon Machine Image (AMI) with the code, dependencies, hg38, and sample data (AMI-XXXXXXXX).
+To facilitate easy implementation and rapid processing we provide an Amazon Machine Image (AMI) for an instance containing the pipeline and dependecies, as well as some example data.

 ## Software Dependencies